 Fly A lure on which thread, feathers, hackle, or yarn cover a minimum of half of the shank of the hook.
-Metallic colored tape, tinsel, mylar, or bead eyes may be used as an integral part of the design of the fly pattern.
+Metallic colored tape, tinsel, mylar, bead eyes, foam, rubber, and metal wire/tape may also be used as an integral part of the design of the fly pattern.